+Two in three Gen Z employees will decide whether they’d like to work for a company within five minutes—even shorter if they’re men.
 Gen Z males are much more likely to make a snap decision, with a quarter doing so in 30 seconds or less, compared to just over one in ten women.

 The study, conducted by Powwownow, found that one in five Gen Z employees base this judgement on the company’s job advertisement, and a further 19 per cent make their decision after looking at the company’s website.
 Nearly half decide before even reaching the interview stage.

 “UK businesses need to appreciate that the new generation entering the workplace expects different things from their employers.
 They make decisions much faster, which therefore puts employers under increasing pressure to positively market their workplace to candidates – beyond just pay,” Jason Downes, MD of conference call company Powwownow said.
 “With talented prospective employees making a decision in less than five minutes, employers need to tailor their approach or risk losing out on a pool of talented young digital natives.”

 The survey of 1,000 18 to 23-year olds also found that men are most likely to make a decision about a potential employer when looking at the initial job description, while women are more likely to make up their minds once they’ve meet their potential colleagues.